enovella/enovella.github.io/about.md

 systems and Android mobile payment applications (mainly Host Card Emulation).
 My regular work consists of performing dynamic binary instrumentation and evaluating the security mechanisms (anti -root,-debugging,-emulation,…) on Android mobile banking apps.
-One of my goals is to deobfuscate binary code and fight against hackers.
+One of my goals is to deobfuscate binary code and fight against packers.
 In addition I assess the robustness of the architecture design and attempt to break the security of obfuscated ciphers implemented in software also known as White-box cryptography.
 Occasionally I evaluate MicroSoft PlayReady certifications on the Trusted Execution Environment (TEE) area where the main goal is to find